Regulation

 The company welcomed the new regulations when they were introduced in 2003.
 It was one of the first home care providers in the area to be registered.
 It has worked closely and co-operated with the Commission and has largely benefited from the inspection process.

-The decision made by the Commission last year to focus on outcomes for the clients and staff rather than the process itself was more than welcomed by the company.
+The decision made by the Commission to focus on outcomes for the clients and staff rather than the process itself was more than welcomed by the company.

-Despite this the company is determined to continue in its efforts to build on the quality of its services and the welfare and effectiveness of its staff.
+The company is determined to continue in its efforts to build on the quality of its services and the welfare and effectiveness of its staff.

 Working in